mcgill-robotics/AUV-2025/catkin_ws/src/controls/README.md

 The controls package is responsible for determining the effort the AUV should exert at a given moment in time based on a target and the current state.

+The propulsion package has been tested under ROS Noetic for Ubuntu 20.04.

 ### License

-The source code is released under a [MIT license](LICENSE.md).
+The source code is released under a GPLv3 license.

-The controls package has been tested under [ROS] Noetic opropulsionn Ubuntu 20.04.

 ## Package Interface